-USPB delivery rights continue to be beneficial to market cattle on a value-based grid, especially when quality premiums are large.
-Even with the improvements in quality grading throughout the industry, rewards for quality were extremely high during fiscal year 2022 - surpassing the impressive records in 2021.
-The USPB grid continues to be a valuable tool for producers to be rewarded for quality cattle and a source of high-quality carcasses for NBP.
-In total, 17.8 million head of cattle have been delivered on USPB grids to NBP plants in Kansas during the company's history.
+The USPB grid continues to be a valuable tool for producers to be rewarded for quality cattle.
+In turn, this allows National Beef to market greater quantities of higher grading, more valuable beef products.
+In total, 18.6 million head of cattle have been delivered on USPB grids to National Beef plants in Kansas during the company's history.